yevhensayenko/PMS/README.md

   level indexes (e.g. start from the second floor).
 - No validation when admin tries to insert a level or a spot with the same ID.
 - Test coverage can be improved, especially unit tests.
+  - Available parking slot should be implemented in a way that only one place is returned (See TODO in ParkingSpotRepository).